This list of travel essentials for women includes all the items that a girl shouldn’t travel without.

 If you are not obsessed with photography, buy a good compact mirrorless camera.
 If you have an excellent smartphone, you can even just use that.

 Miscellaneous tech items to add to female packing list

-Other items that are travel essentials for women include:
+Other travel essentials for women include: